purplnay/mapped-routes/README.md

     ],

     // A function to run when a route throws an error.
-    // Settings this parameter will override Express' default error handler
+    // Setting this parameter will override Express' default error handler
     // for this router.
     errorHandler: (req, res, err) => {
       console.error(err)